Manual vs. Automated Software Testing: Balancing Between the Perks and Downsides

 - Automated testing is approx. 70% faster than manual testing, meaning that you can run more tests to ensure better code quality and achieve faster time to market.

 - Earlier bug discovery.
-Fixing a bug identified during Beta Testing stage is to fix than the one found on the Unit Testing stage.
+Fixing a bug identified during Beta Testing stage is 4 times more expensive and time-consuming to fix than the one found on the Unit Testing stage.

 - Automation ensures wider coverage of all the application elements.
 It allows businesses to attain greater consistency when it comes to coverage.